atomisthq/docs/docs/reference-docs/rug-conventions.md

 in some contexts from ***not working*** to
 ***working***).
 Collectively these are the _Rug Conventions_.

-### Avoid Mixing Rug DSL and Rug TypeScript files in the same Rug Archive

-While it *is* possible to package Rug DSL files and Rug TypeScript files in the same Rug Archive project, i.e. under the same `.atomist` directory within a project, it can be confusing as the Rug DSL `manifest.yml` will effectively override the `package.json`.

-It is recommended to choose between either Rug DSL or Rug TypeScript for a given Rug Archive rather than mix the two.

 ### Rug DSL and TypeScript Files

 Rug files should have the `.rug` extension and be found in the